vit1251/pixoo-api-js/README.md

-# Pixoo API
+# Pixoo API JS

-Pixoo API that doesn't suck.

-I've based this API on a number of sources, including the [Official Pixoo API](http://doc.divoom-gz.com/web/#/12?page_id=243) (which isn't great), a bunch of open source projects, and a lot of trial and error.
-Please open an issue if you find any bugs.
+A lightweight fork of [pixoo-api](https://github.com/adamkdean/pixoo-api) that works on Linux devices such as Raspberry Pi Zero thanks to the removal of all dependencies.

 ## Install

 ```
-npm i pixoo-api
+npm i pixoo-api-js
 ```

 ## Usage